 Why?
 Not all content achieves the search visibility needed to attract and convert any significant number of new visitors.
 And for the most part, it’s all because they lack relevance.
 Marketers continuously fail to understand their audience’s actual needs.

-Instead, they focus on keywords, and other data points when creating content, without taking the buyer intent into account.
+Instead, they focus on keywords and other data points when creating content.
+This approach puts too much emphasis on the search engine, all without taking the actual buyer intent into account!

-The following are several ways in which you can find topics your audience is actually interested in, thus allowing you to create more relevant content.
+The following are several ways in which you can find topics your audience is actually interested in, which allows you to create more relevant content.

 How to Create More Relevant Content